Penarth: Early changes

 With its busy commercial docks and the proximity to Cardiff Docks and steelworks, Penarth became a target for Nazi German bombing raids during the Second World War.
 The air raids started in 1941 and continued almost constantly for the next four years.

 Penarth had its own Home Guard detachment.

 Scrap metals were needed to build tanks and aircraft, so hundreds of Penarth homes lost their traditional Victorian iron railings from the front gardens during the war years.
-Even All Saints' Church in Victoria Square lost its magnificently ornate gates and the railing fence that surrounded the square's green.
+Even All Saints' Church in Victoria Square lost its gates and railing fence that surrounded the square's green.

 Strict wartime food rationing meant that food had to be found wherever possible.
 The town's parks, recreation grounds, open spaces and front gardens of houses were dug up and converted to allotments planted with vegetables.
 The seafront and pier were packed daily with people trying to supplement the food rationing by landing fresh fish.
 There was a non-profit 'British Restaurant' at the top end of the Windsor Arcade, where families made homeless by the bombing, had run out of ration coupons or otherwise needed help, could buy a three-course meal for ninepence.